Jan 11, 2025

 Do you have a training contract place?

 If yes, congratulations.
 Training contracts are hard to come by—and with good reason.
-Upon securing one, you can bid farewell to the financial burden of the LPC and GDL, as well as the minor headache of choosing a provider and signing up.
-Firms fund and organise all required courses, and you’ll complete one or both of the LPC and GDL in the two-year period before you start your training contract.
+Upon securing one, you can bid farewell to the financial burden of the SQE or LPC and GDL, as well as the minor headache of deciding between the SQE or the LPC, choosing a provider and signing up.
+The firms will decide for their future trainees which course you will be required to sit for, with the majority of the firms opting for the SQE.
+For those without a qualifying law degree, most firms still require you to sit for the GDL prior to sitting for the SQE.

 Are you in the final year of your undergraduate degree?